nunocesarsa/SENSECO_School_2021/README.md

 1. You need to adapt the paths on your scripts to the following folders:

-Used to generate Synthetic PROSAIL data
+- S2_Responses_S2A.csv - Used to generate Synthetic S2 data
-- S2_Responses_S2A.csv

-Used to crop the Sentinel images in GEE
-- CLBJ Boundary_Square_Small.shp (et al)
+- CLBJ Boundary_Square_Small.shp (et al) - Used to fetch the S2 images in GEE, crop them, and download them to your google drive (provided)

-Used to extract the values of LAI and Ch
+- NEON_DHP_Centroids_UTM14N.shp (et al) - Used to extract the values of LAI and Ch from the final predictions
-- NEON_DHP_Centroids_UTM14N.shp (et al)

 2. Adapt the numerous locations where the path to a file is used in the loops.
 These use the filename to fetch the "date" of acquisition for example.